 As one of the restaurant capitals of the world, it is well known that London is not short of places to eat.
 In our fair city, you will find that pretty much every possible kind of cuisine, style and budget is catered for, whether you are looking to chow down on some noodles or tuck into a mighty steak complete with triple-cooked chips and lashings of béarnaise sauce.
 In the last few years though, a new phenomenon has gripped London’s streets – the population's infatuation with weird and wonderful desserts - and there's no denying that best desserts in London are a thing of beauty.

-While we may have just introduced the concept in a rather dramatic fashion, we are actually pretty excited about the prominence of dessert parlours in London.
+While we may have just introduced the concept in a rather dramatic fashion, we are actually pretty excited about the prominence of dessert parlours in the city.
 When we go out to eat, we pretty much see our starters and main courses as a mere preamble to the untold glories of dessert.
 We would go as far as to say that dessert is the ultimate course in any meal, and that anyone who argues differently is simply wrong – yes, this is a hill we are willing to die on.

-Dessert bars in London
+The best dessert bars in London

 While restaurants with great dessert menus are all well and good, a menu dedicated entirely to sweet stuff is even better.
 Below, you’ll find our pick of the best dessert bars in London.

 What: Landing in London fresh from France, Cédric Grolet brings with him a global fanbase who eagerly follow his every invention.
 His British outpost is found within the luxurious confines of The Berkeley and isn’t just a spot to grab a single dessert.
 Instead, guests can dine on a dessert tasting menu of seven courses.
 The menu changes regularly but expect the most intricate patisserie work and fantastically bright flavours – the wince-inducing lemon isn’t to be missed for both its flavour and its feed-appeal on Instagram.
 This one’s guaranteed to pull in the likes.